The Tax Cuts and Jobs Act (TCJA) and Code Section 1031

 Real estate exchanges are subject to the same rules and requirements as prior law.
 Taxpayers must still identify their replacement within 45 days and exchange within 180 days.
 All real estate in the United States, improved and unimproved, also remains like-kind to all other domestic real estate.
 Foreign real estate continues to be treated as not like-kind to real estate.

 Pursuant to the transition rules, a personal property exchange to be completed in 2018 would be afforded tax deferral under the prior law if the relinquished property was sold or the replacement property was acquired by the taxpayer prior to December 31, 2017.

 What about cost segregation?

 A cost segregation study identifies and reclassifies personal property assets to shorten the depreciation time for taxation purposes, which reduces current income taxes.
 Taxpayers entering into a 1031 exchange who are contemplating a cost segregation study, need to consider the disallowance of personal property as like-kind to real property.
 Reclassifying asses to shorter recovery periods will increase annual depreciation deductions, but can potentially cause gain recognition from the exchange.

 We’ve got your back

 The new tax code is complex and every taxpayer’s situation is different, especially when real estate is involved – so don’t go it alone!
-Contact me at [email protected] or 201.655.7411 to discuss tax planning and your real estate investments under the TCJA.
+Check out the New Tax Law Explained! for Individuals and then contact me at firstname.lastname@example.org or 201.655.7411 to discuss tax planning and your real estate investments under the TCJA.